fight-4-life/crtweb-hw/README.md

 # crtweb-hw
+Hi!
+My name is Vladimir.
-repository for for homework (creative company courses)
+This is repository for homework (creative company courses).